RECALL

 3. Violated District Policies and Procedures by failing to assure compliance with law and policy.

-We are working toward putting the recall on the August 2023 primary ballot.
+The recall was on the August 1, 2023, primary ballot.

-The recall petition was approved by the Washington State Supreme Court on February 9, 2023, the recall committee has up to 180 days to collect the required number of signatures to place the recall on the ballot.
+The recall petition was approved by the Washington State Supreme Court on February 9, 2023, the recall committee had up to 180 days to collect the required number of signatures to place the recall on the ballot.

 Click the image below to view a full-size version of the recall timeline.